DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/designopt/2017-10-26-topologyopt.md

 ### The compliance minimization problem
 Topology optimization has been commonly used to design structures and materials with optimal mechanical, thermal, electromagnetic, acoustical, or other properties.
-The structure under design is segmented into $$n$$ finite elements, and a density value $$x_i$$ is assigned to each element $$i \in \{1,2,...,n\}$$: A higher density corresponds to a less porous material element and higher Yong's modulus.
+The structure under design is segmented into $n$ finite elements, and a density value $$x_i$$ is assigned to each element $$i \in \{1,2,...,n\}$$: A higher density corresponds to a less porous material element and higher Yong's modulus.
 Reducing the density to zero is equivalent to creating a hole in the structure.
 Thus, the set of densities $${\bf x}=\{x_i\}$$ can be used to represent the topology of the